 Mayor Lovely A. Warren is Rochester’s 67th mayor and is the first female mayor and only the second African-American in our city’s history.
-Mayor Warren lives with her husband Tim and their daughter Taylor in Northeast Rochester.
+Mayor Warren lives with her daughter Taylor in Northeast Rochester.

 Mayor Warren has four important goals for Rochester – bring more jobs to our city, and protect the ones we have; make our neighborhoods safer and more vibrant; improve education for all children; and ensure equity and fairness for everyone.

 As we have recovered from the pandemic, Mayor Warren has continued to succeed in bringing more jobs to Rochester and keeping our community working.
 She recently announced the expansion of Zweigle’s in Northwest Rochester, and played a prominent role in the redevelopment of Eastman Business Park and the expansion of the historic Genesee Brewery.
 In 2019, Rochester was named the top city for future high-tech job growth by prominent MIT economists, Jonathan Gruber and Simon Johnson.
 Mayor Warren also helped create ReJob, a top-rated environmental job training program, whose 95 graduates have a 100% job placement rate.

 Mayor Warren is a leader in police reform efforts, having led the fight to bring body worn cameras to Rochester.
 She also appointed the first Black female police chief in our City’s history and returned our police department to neighborhood-based community policing.
 Mayor Warren also created a non-law enforcement response to mental health and addiction-related 911 calls to help our neighbors in crisis while freeing up our police to fight serious crime.
 She understands there is more work to be done to reform policing in our community.
 That’s why she created the Racial and Structural Equity Commission and supports the Police Accountability Board playing a central role in the City’s efforts to define the future of policing in Rochester.